tngan/redux-hacker-news/README.md

 	}
 }
 ```
-To prevent the API calls which are invoked again when the list and threads are re-rendered, we have made simple checkings `shouldFetchNewsThreads (state)` and `shouldFetchNewsThread (state, id)` before the actions really dispatched.
+We have to prevent the API calls which are invoked again when the list and threads are re-rendered.
+Simple checkings `shouldFetchNewsThreads (state)` and `shouldFetchNewsThread (state, id)` have been made before a dispatch of action.

 ```javascript
 function shouldFetchNewsThreads ( state = { ids: new Map() } ) {